Study 5. The World: CreationIntroduction

-In this study we will examine what the Bible has to say on the environment God has created for our existence and for the shaping of the Kingdom of God.
-By the way, when the Bible uses the word "World", it can mean, (i) the whole universe, or (ii) the inhabited earth.
-Naturally our earth, and the associated universe, is one.
-It is the product of a single creative act of God.
+In this study we will examine what the Bible has to say on the environment God has created for our existence.
+By the way, when the Bible uses the word "world", it can mean either the whole universe, or just the inhabited earth.
+Naturally, our earth, and the associated universe, is one; it is the product of a single creative act of God.

 The Bible has this to say about the creation:

 i] The origin of the material universe came about by a free and purposeful act of God.

 ii] God created the universe in stages.
 He obviously had the power to create it in an instant, but he chose to create it in natural progressive steps.

 iii] God created by his word; he spoke and it was, Heb.11:3. iv] God created out of nothing, Gen.1:1.
 This is quite different from the "Platonic" idea of creation which is accepted by Eastern religions e.g., Hinduism.
 They see living things as a kind of emanation from God, a part of his being.

 v] The Bible says that all three persons of the Trinity, the Father, Son and Holy Spirit, were involved in the act of creation.